 Further details on UKCCSRC’s engagement with its MoU partners, and other priority countries (as set out in the International Engagment Strategy), can be found by clicking in the placemarkers on the map below.

 Links to International Organisations and Events

-Links to major international organisations, including through meetings and workshops,are also important.
-The benefits of attending (or organising) such meetings include state-of-the-art surveys, dissemination of research and/or promoting awareness of the UKCCSRC, networking in support of Targeted Engagement Activities and Relationship Building, and/or supporting wider UK initiatives.
+Links to major international organisations, including through attending and organising meetings and workshops, is an important way to link to major international organisations.
+Benefits of such meetings include state-of-the-art surveys, dissemination of research and/or promoting awareness of the UKCCSRC, networking in support of Targeted Engagement Activities and Relationship Building, and/or supporting wider UK initiatives.
 With many key stakeholders in one place, these types of events can be a cost-effective way to communication and network with multiple international partners.

 Linking with International CCS Research Projects

 The Centre’s approach to international collaboration, as outlined above, has resulted in UK researchers being linked with the best of overseas CCS activities and facilities, to accelerate the development of UK capacity and allow resources to be concentrated where they are most needed.

 The Centre has worked extensively with Aquistore to enable UK researchers to gain no-charge access to the research site, including one UKCCSRC project 3D mapping of large-scale subsurface flow pathways using nanoseismic monitoring and one project funded under the 2012 ‘Research Challenges in Geological Storage for Carbon Capture and Storage’ EPSRC Call.
 The Centre has also developed strong links with CO2CRC in Australia which manages the Otway injection site.
 This has facilitated another UKCCSRC Quantifying Residual and Dissolution Trapping in the CO2CRC Otway Injection Site.
 Further examples of UKCCSRC’s international research collaboration can be found by clicking on the links in the map below.